vxst/LAMB16/README.md

 ## Implementation

 This is a proof-of-concept implementation based on cybertronai's pytorch-lamb.
-I reused the test_lamb.py(mian/CLI), and wrote a new Optimizer for LAMB16, so we can compare the performance of Adam, LAMB, and LAMB16.
+I wrote a new Optimizer for LAMB16 and reused the test_lamb.py(mian/CLI) and their implementation of original LAMB, so we can compare the performance of Adam, LAMB, and LAMB16.

 ## Results